whitead/skunk/README.md

 ## Jupyter Notebooks

 To show generated SVGs in Jupyter Notebooks: *Currently, axes are cutoff when viewed in jupyter - I think due to restrictive viewport.
-Save to file to get pub read version*
+Save to file to get publication ready version*

 ```py
 skunk.display(svg)